omnivore-app/docs.omnivore/docs/about/privacy-statement.md

 This document is meant as a brief overview of how Omnivore handles private information.
 For more details, please review our [Privacy Policy](../misc/privacy-policy.md).

+We understand that data privacy is a big concern to many of our users, and that many potential users are cautious of new services (especially free ones).
+As a free and open-source project run by a small team, sometimes our documentation isn't as thorough as it could be.
+If you have questions or feedback on anything, please don't assume maliciousness and feel free to contact us.

 ## What Personal Information we collect

 When you sign up for an Omnivore account we ask you for an email address, name, and username.
 If you choose to sign up using a social login (Google or Apple), we will request an avatar image.